Vendel201/e621-Downloader/README.md

 # e621-Downloader
-This application allows you to bulk downloade images from an e621 search.
+This application allows you to bulk download images from an e621 search.

-You can also feed the program command line options:
-<downloader> <limit> <tags>

 Make sure the tags are in the correct formatting.